netbrain/zwift/README.md

 [![image-href][image-size-src]][image-href]

 Hello fellow zwifters, here is a docker image for running zwift on linux.
-It uses the companion app by zwift for linking up smart trainers and other bluetooth/ant devices.
+It uses the companion app by zwift for linking up smart trainers and other bluetooth devices (ant devices are not supported via the companion app).
 The reason why I made this solution was so i could run multiple zwift instances on one machine at the same time.

 The container comes pre-installed with zwift, so no setup is required, simply pull and run.
 It should also now support all manner of graphics cards that has gl rendering.